Benzillaist/Music-Matchmaker/README.md

 `role:` Note Taker - Ensures all ideas developed and brainstormed from the group is organized and kept in priority order, keeps track of current tasks of all team members to stay in order

 `issues working on:` UI_DESIGN/Profile_page + DATA_DESIGN/Listening_page_message + TEAM_DESIGN/Note_taker

+`name:` Cuong Nguyen

+`role:` Tester - Review and ensure that there are no problems on the functionality, performance and effectiveness of the product.
+Check commits of other teammates and resolve conflicts.

+`issues working on:` UI_DESIGN/Homepage + DATA_DESIGN/Profile + TEAM_DESIGN/Tester